 Sleep is something that every living organism does, but although all living organisms do it, we still have a lot to learn as to why we sleep.
 As humans, we spend one-third of our lives snuggled up and cozy in bed.
 A healthy person usually has a very healthy sleeping pattern.
 Deprived sleep and irregular sleep patterns are known to have a common link with different health issues, which signals that the quality of your sleep also determines the quality of our health.
 Before we investigate the effects of sleep on the body, let’s look at the different stages of sleep.

-The average sleep cycle is usually 90 minutes, and during this time, we move through five stages of sleep.
+The average sleep cycle is usually 90 minutes, and during this time, we move through four stages of sleep.
 These four stages can fall under two broad spectrums: Non-Rapid Eye Movement (NREM) and the Rapid Eye Movement (REM) sleep.

 NREM sleep is the part that contains the first three stages of sleep.
 Stage 1 of sleep is considered the lightest stage of sleep.
 It is usually defined as the stage of sleep where slow eye movement occurs.
 This stage of sleep is known as the drowsy stage of sleep.
 A person can easily be disturbed during this stage.
 Muscle tension reduces as the body relaxes and brain waves also slow down.
 Other sensations include hypnic jerks or muscle spasms; some people also experience the sensation of falling.